 Modern Slavery Statement

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Spoon has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that SBC has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
 This statement relates to actions and activities during the financial year 1 January 2021 – 31 December 2021.

 We have conducted a risk assessment to understand the risk in relation to slavery or human trafficking and believe there are no areas of concern.

 Responsibility for the organisation’s anti-slavery initiatives are as follows:

 - Policies: Finance Director and outsourced HR department